sandialabs/pyperc/README.md

 =======================================

 pyperc is a Python package for invasion percolation which models multiphase fluid migration in porous media.
+Invasion percolation and
-The model accounts for capillary pressure and buoyancy to sequentially fill pores along an interface between an invading and defending fluid.
-A tuning parameter can be set to adjust the stochastic nature of the process.
-Model equations are from [1,2].
+modified invasion percolation account for capillary pressure and buoyancy to sequentially fill pores along an interface between an invading and defending fluid [e.g. 1,2,3,4].
+A tuning parameter can be set to adjust the stochastic nature of the process [3].

 To use pyperc, a pore network model is defined and each pore is initially filled with an invading or defending fluid.
 The desired terminal pores for the